MrSaiclops/TunePile/docs/tutorials/retrieve-a-list-of-songs-and-links.md

 ## Conclusion

 You've successfully fetched the list of songs and their links using the TunePile API.
 You can now extend this script to fetch additional details or format the output as desired.
-Happy coding!